-The permittees assess progress in achieving benchmarks and determining the effectiveness of BMPs by evaluating program implementation measures.
+The permittee assesses progress in achieving benchmarks and determining the effectiveness of BMPs by evaluating program implementation measures.
 The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or eliminated, number of public education materials developed, and results of outfall inspection activities.
-As a result of implementing the focused BMPs, the permittees have inspected approximately 20% of their outfalls and made multiple forms of public education materials available that address bacteria sources.
-After review, the permittees have maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believe the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark values.
+As a result of implementing the focused BMPs, the permittee has inspected approximately 20% of their outfalls during year 2 of the current permit term and made multiple forms of public education materials available that address bacteria sources.
+After review, the permittee maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believes the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark values.